Kingxukai/linux/Documentation/bpf/map_of_maps.rst

 ------------------

 This snippet shows how to create and initialise an array of devmaps in a BPF program.
-Note that the outer array can only be modified from user space using the syscall API.
+Note that the woke outer array can only be modified from user space using the syscall API.

 .. code-block:: c